ibm-cloud-architecture/refarch-integration/README.md

 1. [Customer management for analytics](https://github.com/ibm-cloud-architecture/refarch-integration-services) micro services to support RESTful API.
 1. Decision engine to automate business rules execution and Management for [product recommendation in the context of user moving in different location](https://github.com/ibm-cloud-architecture/refarch-cognitive-prod-recommendations) with how to install [ODM helm chart on IBM Cloud Private](./docs/odm/README.MD)
 1. [LDAP for user Management](https://github.com/ibm-cloud-architecture/refarch-integration-utilities#ldap-configuration) to centralize authentication use cases.
+1. [Inventory update from the warehouse using IBM MQ](https://github.com/ibm-cloud-architecture/refarch-mq-messaging), event producer and MDB deployed on WebSphere.

-1. [Event processing for application state management](./docs/messaging-usecase.md) to combine Decision Insight with MQ message and chat bot to manage inventory plus state.
+We propose to extend the IT chatbot using [Event processing for application state management](./docs/messaging-usecase.md) to combine Decision Insight with MQ message and chat bot to manage inventory plus state.

 We have also other repositories to address...
 * [Testing](https://github.com/ibm-cloud-architecture/refarch-integration-tests) This repository includes a set of test cases to do component testing, functional testing and integration tests.